M. N. Roy: Early years

-Indian Independence Movement
+Indian independence movement

-Towards the end of the 19th century revolutionary nationalism began to spread among the educated middle classes of Bengal, inspired by the writings of Bankim and Vivekananda.
-Naren Bhattacharya was swept up in this movement, reading both of these leading luminaries.
+Towards the end of the 19th century, revolutionary nationalism began to spread among the educated middle classes of Bengal, inspired by the writings of Bankim and Vivekananda.

-According to one biographer, Roy gained an appreciation from Bankim that true religion required one not to be cloistered from the world, but to work actively for the public good; Vivekananda reinforced this notion of social service and further advanced the idea that Hinduism and Indian culture was superior to anything the Western world could offer.
+According to one biographer, Roy agreed with Bankim that true religion was not being cloistered from the world, but working actively for the public good.
+Vivekananda reinforced this and advanced the idea that Hinduism and Indian culture were superior to anything the Western world could offer.

-With his cousin and childhood friend Hari Kumar Chakravarti (1882–1963), he formed a group of free-thinkers including Satcowri Banerjee and the brothers, Saileshvar and Shyamsundar Bose.
-Two other cousins of Bhattacharya and Chakravarti, Phani and Narendra Chakravarti, often came from Deoghar, where they went to school with Barin Ghosh.
-A mysterious Vedic scholar, Mokshadacharan Samadhyayi, who was an active organiser of secret branches of the Anushilan Samiti in Chinsura, started joining this Bhattacharya group.
+He formed a rationalist group with his cousin Hari Kumar Chakravarti (1882–1963).
+Members included Satkori Banerjee (Bandhopadhyay), brothers Saileshvar and Shyamsundar Bose, Roy's cousins Phani and Narendra Chakravarti, and Mokshadacharan Samadhyayi, an organiser of the Anushilan Samiti in Chinsura.

-In July 1905 a partition of Bengal was announced, scheduled to start in October.
-A spontaneous mass movement aimed at annulment of the partition emerged, giving radical nationalists like Naren Bhattacharya and his co-thinkers an opportunity to build broader support for their ideas.
-Following his expulsion from high school for organising a meeting and a march against the partition, Bhattacharya and Chakravarti moved to Kolkata and joined in the active work of the Anushilan.
+In July 1905, the partition of Bengal was announced, scheduled to take effect in October.
+A mass movement aimed at annulling the partition emerged, giving radical nationalists like Roy an opportunity to build broader support.
+Following his high school expulsion for organising a meeting and a march against the partition, Roy and Chakravarti moved to Kolkata and joined the Anushilans.

-Under Mokshada's leadership, on 6 December 1907 Bhattacharya successfully committed the first act of political theft to raise money for the secret society.
+Under Mokshada's leadership, on 6 December 1907 Roy committed political theft to raise money for the Anushilans.
 When arrested, he was carrying two seditious books by Barin Ghosh.
-Defended by the Barrister J. N. Roy (close friend of Jatindranath Mukherjee or Bagha Jatin) and the pleader Promothonath Mukherjee, he got released on bail, thanks to his reputation as a student and social worker.
+Defended by J. N. Roy (close friend of Bagha Jatin) and Promothonath Mukherjee, he was released on bail, thanks to his reputation as a student and social worker.

-Unhappy with Barin's highly centralised and authoritative way of leadership, Bhattacharya and his group had been looking for something more constructive than making bombs at the Maniktala garden.
-Two incidents sharpened their interest in an alternative leadership.

-Barin had sent Prafulla Chaki with Charuchandra Datta to see Bagha Jatin at Darjeeling who was posted there on official duty, and do away with the Lt.
-Governor; on explaining to Prafulla that it wasn't the right time, Jatin promised to contact him later.
-Though Prafulla was much impressed by this hero, Barin cynically commented that it would be too much of an effort for a Government officer to serve a patriotic cause.
-Phani returned from Darjeeling, after a short holiday: fascinated by Jatin's charisma, he informed his friends about the unusual man.
-On hearing Barin censuring Phani for disloyalty, Bhattacharya decided to see that exceptional Dada and got caught for good.
+Barin sent Prafulla Chaki with Charuchandra Datta to see Bagha Jatin at Darjeeling who was posted there on official duty, and do away with the Lt.
+Governor.
+On explaining to Prafulla that it was not the right time, Jatin promised to contact him later.
+Though Prafulla was impressed by him, Barin cynically commented that it would be too much effort for a government officer to serve a patriotic cause.
+Phani returned from Darjeeling and, fascinated by Jatin's charisma, he informed his friends about him.
+On hearing Barin censuring Phani for disloyalty, Roy decided to meet Dada but was caught by Barin.

 The Howrah-Shibpur Trial (1910–11) brought Bhattacharya closer to Jatindra Mukherjee.